 IOC’s Carrion calls for diplomacy on anti-gay law

-LONDON (AP) — International Olympic officials should use "all the avenues possible" with the Russian government to ensure that athletes competing at next year's Winter Games in Sochi aren't affected by a new anti-gay law, IOC presidential candidate Richard Carrion said Friday.
+LONDON (AP) — IOC presidential candidate Richard Carrion says the Olympic body should use “all the avenues possible” with Russian officials to ensure that athletes competing at next year’s Winter Games in Sochi aren’t affected by a new anti-gay law.

-"I am confident that the discussions going on now with the Russian authorities will help clarify the extent of the law and will ensure that our athletes will be protected."
+Carrion says in a statement Friday he is confident that discussions with Russian authorities will “help clarify the extent of the law and will ensure that our athletes will be protected.”

-Carrion also said it should be a condition in the future that any city seeking to host the Olympics does not have laws that "discriminate against people in any way, consistent with the Olympic Charter."
+He also says it should be a condition in the future that any city seeking to host the Olympics should not have any laws that discriminate against people.